Directions to the Spoonfest site and other info

 If coming from the East you’ll turn up the Edale road at Hope by the church, drive a few miles into Edale then shortly after you pass a row of terraced houses on the left you see a farm road on the right with a Spoonfest sign.
 Drive up there 100m over the railway then under the spoonfest sign into the camping field.

 If coming from the West you’ll drop into the Edale valley, follow the road past the turning into the main village and the car park, over a bridge then after a fallen down barn on the left you’ll see the Spoonfest sign on a driveway to the left.
-See the map in this link for details.
+See the map below for details.

 You’ll be met at the gate and be given a vehicle pass.
 Please drive carefully observing the site speed limit of 5mph.
 Once you have parked and set up your tent go to the information point in the campfire area in the trees to pick up your wristbands.